adaptlearning/adapt-contrib-media/README.md

 This must be set to `"media"`.

 ### \_classes (string):
 CSS class name(s) to be applied to this component’s containing `div`.
-The class must be predefined in one of the Less files.
+The class(es) must be predefined in one of the Less files.
 Separate multiple classes with a space.

 ### \_layout (string):
-This defines the horizontal position of the component in the block.
+Defines the horizontal position of the component in the block.
 Acceptable values are `"full"`, `"left"` or `"right"`.

 ### instruction (string):
 This optional text appears above the component.
 It is frequently used to guide the learner’s interaction with the component.

 ### \_setCompletionOn (string):
-Determines when Adapt will register this component as having been completed by the user.
+Determines when Adapt will register this component as having been completed by the learner.
 Acceptable values are `"inview"` (triggered when the component is fully displayed within the viewport), `"play"` (triggered when playback is initiated), or `"ended"` (triggered when the video has reached the end of playback).

 ### \_useClosedCaptions (boolean):
 If set to `true`, the component will allow for closed captions support when playing video.
 The default is `false`.

-### _startLanguage (string):
+### \_startLanguage (string):
 If using closed captions, use this property to specify which language should be shown by default - or to prevent closed captions from being shown by default (so that the learner will need to switch them on).
 The value of this property must match one of the `srclang` values - or be set to `"none"` if you need the default to be 'closed captions off'.

 ### \_allowFullScreen (boolean):